yustiks/data_mining/README.md

   ・Convert all letters to lower case

-  ・finally combines the 9 files into one file clled train_cleaned.csv
+  ・Finally combines the 9 files into one file called train_cleaned.csv